 Maestros, Including Boston Symphony Music Director Andris Nelsons,

 Conduct the Extraordinary Tmc Orchestra and Ensembles, and Learn

 From the Musicians and Guests of the Boston Symphony

 "Tanglewood gave me a crucial and invaluable education.
 Surrounded and stimulated at every turn by mentors, musicians, fellow students and great artists, I couldn't help but grow.
-I will be forever thankful for all that it has brought me."-- Ludovic Morlot, Music Director, Seattle Symphony Orchestra (TMC '01)
+I will be forever thankful for all that it has brought me."-- Ludovic Morlot (TMC '01)

-Two or three conducting fellows are chosen each year.
-Conducting Fellows of the TMC lead the TMC Orchestra and smaller ensembles of TMC musicians in both standard repertoire and new music.
-In addition to regular work with the head of the conducting program, Stefan Asbury, in 2017 they will work with BSO Music Director ANDRIS NELSONS, with whom they will share the first TMC orchestra program; and they will interact in a variety of formats -including master classes, score study and discussions-with the world-renowned conductors conducting the BSO, with guest soloists, and with BSO musicians.
-Conducting Fellows will also work closely with other TMC program heads on special projects, including with Dawn Upshaw on repertoire for orchestra and voice, and in concerto classes with Emanual Ax and others.
+Two conducting fellows are chosen each year to lead the TMC Orchestra and smaller ensembles of TMC musicians in both standard repertoire and new music.
+Conducting fellows work regularly with the head of the conducting program, Stefan Asbury; they share the podium and participate in master classes with BSO Music Director, Andris Nelsons, and other guest conductors of the TMC Orchestra, in 2018 to include Herbert Blomstedt and Thomas Ades.
+In addition, they interact in a variety of formats -- including master classes, score study, and discussion with the visiting conductors of the BSO, guest soloists, and BSO musicians.
+Conducting fellows also work closely with other TMC faculty on special projects, including classes on concerto accompanying with such artists as Emanuel Ax and Garrick Ohlsson.

 For application requirements and to apply to the Conducting Fellowship Program, click here.